iirisarri/PEB_Phylogenomics/README.md

 ```
 for f in *taxa.fas; do sed -e '/>/ s/_GENE_.*//g' $f > out; mv out $f ; done
 ```

 **NOTE ABOUT ORTHOLOGY**: Ensuring orthology is a difficult issue and often using a tool like Orthofinder might not be enough.
 Paralogy is tricky business!
-[Research has shown] (link) that including paralogs into a phylogenomic dataset can bias the results, particularly when phylogenetic signal is weak.
+[Research has shown] (https://www.nature.com/articles/s41559-017-0126) that including paralogs into a phylogenomic dataset can bias the results, particularly when phylogenetic signal is weak.
 Paralogs should always be removed prior to phylogenetic inference, but identifying them can be difficult and time consuming.
 One could build single-gene trees and look for sequences producing extremely long branches or clustering outside of the remaining sequences.

 ## Pre-alignment quality filtering